 Since my Mardi Gras party was a New Year’s Eve party, my Christmas tree was still up.
 Rather than take it down, I just made it part of the Mardi Gras party decor.

-Purple ostrich feathers in the Christmas tree along with purple ornaments added to the color theme.
+Adding purple ostrich feathers in the Christmas tree along with some purple ornaments really dressed it up.

 Supply Beads To Wear

 Give all of your guests Mardi Gras beads* in purple, green and gold so that they feel part of the festivities.

 Creating a bead station by the front door makes it easy for everyone to grab some as they walk in.